• Skip to content

 Your child might see an orthopaedic surgeon about:

-• problems like fractures, infections, arthritis or limping
+• bone or joint problems like fractures, bone or joint infections, and arthritis

 To see an orthopaedic surgeon, your child will need a referral from your GP or another medical specialist – for example, a paediatrician.
 In more urgent situations – for example, when a child suffers a fracture – an emergency department doctor might refer your child.
 Your GP or other medical specialist can help you decide about seeing an orthopaedic surgeon and help you find someone who’s right for your child.